The History of Hemp in America

 Where Do We Go From Here?

 Thankfully, it seems we are headed in the right direction, and many people are waking up to the hypocrisy currently surrounding cannabis in this country.
-The House of Representatives passed the MORE Act in 2020, effectively decriminalizing cannabis at the federal level.
-If passed through the Senate, this will be a major step forward.
-There are also more and more organizations across the country working on cannabis reform, and people working to fight for the rights of ex-offenders who are struggling under the weight of the prison label.
+As of February, 2022, eighteen states have fully legalized cannabis with another nineteen decriminalizing or allowing it to be used medically.
+There are also many organizations across the country working on cannabis reform, and people working to fight for the rights of ex-offenders who are struggling under the weight of the prison label.

 The history of hemp draws a clear parallel to the history of inequality and injustice in our country, and it is so important for us as Americans to educate ourselves, and share this vital knowledge with our communities You can help make change by supporting organizations and electing officials who are working toward cannabis reform.